 Pinterest has a simple message for its users: “…organize and share all the beautiful things you find on the web.”
 With such a clear, concise vision, Pinterest may just be the web’s easiest, most engaging form of window-shopping to come along in years.
-And that hands-off approach appears to be resonating with an audience that’s growing at a record pace.
+And that hands-off approach appears to be resonating with an audience that’s growing rapidly.

-for a hair-raising $1 billion.
+To marketers everywhere, content may still be king, but visuals are making their push, as Pinterest’s rise comes right alongside Facebook’s recent purchase of the mobile photo startup Instagram for a hair-raising $1 billion.
 The takeaway for the HypeLife team is simple: For a generation that’s used to being told what to do or what to buy, what could be more elementary than a site composed of nothing but pictures?

-While the last decade signaled a significant shift away from traditional advertising, Pinterest promises to continue that trend.
+While the last decade signaled a significant shift from traditional advertising, Pinterest promises to continue that trend.
 And to Cuscino, it’s an option that clients of all shapes and sizes should consider.
 “The beauty of the Internet is that marketing no longer has to rely solely on selling,” says Cuscino.
-“Now there are inexpensive, potentially powerful ways to supplement a marketing strategy, like substituting a costly drive-time billboard for 10 to 15 boards on Pinterest.
+“Now, there are inexpensive, potentially powerful ways to supplement a marketing strategy, like substituting a costly drive-time billboard for 10 to 15 boards on Pinterest.

 “And for Generation Y, the generation that every marketer in America is targeting, Pinterest will win that battle almost every time.”